Inflanty/HowToUseGit/README.md

 git tag <tagname> - to create tag for last commit

 git tag - to see all tags

+git revert HEAD - to cancel the commit
 ```

 ### Branch
 Pull request - when some branches wants to push files into master branch then ceating new pull request.

 In big projects we have :

 purpose | branch #0 | branch #1 | branch #2
 ----------|----------|---------|---------